Available for Grader

 1. Toggle highlights: click this to show/hide all highlights in the text.

-2. New Page Note: creates a Page Notes where graders can write a general comment that is not linked to a specific point in the submission.
+2. New Page Note: creates a Page Notes where graders can write a general comment that is not linked to a specific point in the question.

 3. Show annotations: the number indicates how many annotations the current text area includes.
 If you click it, the annotated area will be highlighted